 Olive, Due Date July 11th 2022: We have a rule on the farm that if you’re here during a birth, you get to name the alpaca.
 Olive was born when one of Sarah’s high school friends was in town.
 Sarah’s friend’s daughter is named Olive and decided it was only fitting to name the new baby alpaca after herself.
 Now, Olive is a distinguished favorite on the farm, who always greets people.
 She’s one of those alpacas that if you meet her once you never forget her.
 She has a distinct happy look and personality.
 Olive also has this super cute mark on her side that looks a bit like a bat, a bit like a stingray.
 She goes to a lot of shows and sometimes makes her way to downtown Bozeman in the winter to meet everyone in our community.
 We are hoping that she passes on her lovely coloring and puffy head – also known as a top knot – to her first cria this summer!

 Mercedes Due Dates, May 22nd, May 24th, June 11th:This lovely lady is 15 years old and has been with us through everything.
 Her demeanor is unlike any other alpaca we’ve ever raised.
 Because alpacas are flight not fight animals and they don’t have any ways to protect themselves, most alpacas are really shy and skittish, but not Mercedes.Ms.
 Mercedes is one of those alpacas who is constantly confused if she’s a human or an alpaca.
 When she was a baby, the confusion even includedcat as she would walk up to people and rub against their legs just like a cat until you picked her up or, after she became an adult, scratched and pet her.
-Usually alpacas need to build some trust with the people that’re handling them, but Mercedes is friendly and sweet toward both people she knows and those that she’s never met before.
+Usually alpacas need to build some trust with the people that are handling them, but Mercedes is friendly and sweet toward both people she knows and those that she’s never met before.
 Alpaca gestation is usually around 11 months (yikes!), so they often only have a few weeks between giving birth and getting pregnant again (double yikes!).
 After one year and one day, Mercedes’s was born to Anabelle Onyx, a beautiful solid black alpaca.
 Our intern from Germany was with us during the birth and helped deliver Mercedes.
 We were all quite surprised when Mercedes showed up at a mere 11 pounds--nearly half the weight of most babies--and with fawn coloring (both of her parents were solid black in coloring).Mercedes was reluctant to choose a partner until this past year to mate with, so even though we’ve loved her deeply for so long, she’s never gotten pregnant – until now!
-She has a spunky personality and is always looking for someone to say hello to and hang out with.
+She has a spunky personality and is always looking for someone to say hello too and hang out with.
 We were thrilled to learn that she is expecting a baby this summer and are so excited to meet whoever she brings into the world.

 Pele, Due Date July 14th 2022: Pele is a deeply loved alpaca who has had 5 babies (cria), who are all the sweetest most adorable little alpacas.
 Just like their mother, her children have light gray super puffy fleece, inquisitive personalities and are adorably adventurous.
 Pele is low key and rarely bothered by anything.
 As an experienced mom, she knows exactly what to do and usually has simple, easy births.
 If you look closely at Pele’s left side on her rib cage, you may see some coloring in her fleece that looks like a hummingbird.
 Pele’s father, Sterling Silver, was consideredthe ideal gray alpaca in all of America, so her lineage is quite impressive.
 Pele’s most recent baby, Felix, quickly became a favorite in the Bozeman community as he visited the library, the local farmer’s market and our downtown pop up store at Owenhouse Ace Hardware.
 He’s easily bribed with food and is confident and curious, making him a super fun, fuzzy baby.
 We can’t wait to meet Pele’s newest cria!

 Maya, Due Date June 29th, 2022: Two years ago there was a devastating fire in our local mountain range: The Bridger Mountains.
 The fire started quickly and ravished the area.
-You can read more about the firehere.
 When the fire started, James and Sarah grabbed their trailer and headed into the storm to help rescue animals up the canyon.
 Maya was five at the time and was one of the rescued alpacas who ended up staying at Alpacas of Montana after the fire.
 She was friendly from the get-go, but had minimal human hands-on experience and never had been haltered.
 After many days of one on one work with James, Sarah and our dear Annie, Maya has come a long way and is now a healthy, happy lady expecting her first cria.
 You can tell her apart from the other black alpacas as she has light gray / white on her shoulders and chest.She’s integrated nicely in the herd and is friends with everyone.
 We look forward to meeting her first baby at Alpacas of Montana!

 Pogo, Due Date July 14th 2022: While Pogo was bred over the past few years, this is the first year we’ve known she’s pregnant in a short period of time.
 She is Truffles’ mom and this will be her 5th baby.Pogo is a super sweet lady, who is really fun to be around.
 Each summer we spray our alpacas with a hose, because otherwise they can’t naturally cool down in the intense Montana summer heat.
 When you squirt her with the hose she’s the first to come over and when she gets sprayed she goes on her back legs and jumps like a pogostick.
 Somehow she’s managed to pass this on to all of her kids and so they do it too.
 She just jumps forward and tries to take all the water she can.
 She’s a great mom who is really attentive, and we’re ready to meet her next cria!